-But with so many variations to try, it pays to swot up on the key takes before sitting in the chair.
+But with so many variations to try, it pays to do the research before sitting in the chair.
 To give yourself a head start, here is the complete guide to men’s undercuts.

 What Is An Undercut?

-At its core, the undercut is simple, stylish and versatile.
-The term itself refers to any cut that leaves length on top while the back and sides are closely cropped, faded, or buzzed completely.
+At its core, the undercut is simple, stylish and versatile cut that works equally well with a manicured quiff or a man bun.
+The term itself refers to any cut that leaves length on top while the back and/or sides are closely cropped, faded, or buzzed completely.

 These days, sculpting the perfect undercut is a precision task for barbers – especially when skin fades and tight graduations get thrown into the mix.
 However, back in Edwardian era England, an undercut was nothing more than a sign that a man couldn’t afford a haircut from anyone skilled enough to blend lengths.
 Funny how things change, eh?